xGrz/dhl24/docs/cost-center.md

 # COST CENTERS

+>This is optional, so you don't have to use it.

+Package can manage costs centers for accountants.
+You can have billing information divided into sections on your invoices.

 > Package provides cost center manager.
 You can divide your shipments by unlimited number of cost centers.
 > DHL invoice attachment divides shipments by those cost centers.
 ___